Cirencester ShoppingLatest News - Seasalt has opened on Cricklade Street, Cirencester - as has Toni & Guy and Toro Lounge.

 The Corn Hall

 The beautiful Corn Hall and Arcade, in the heart of Cirencester, are definitely worth a visit, they are a thriving and vibrant part of Cirencester’s retail experience.
-The Arcade is the home to Sue Parkinson, Sue Parkinson Home, Hobbs House Bakery, Made by Bob Deli/Restaurant, Oeno Wines, Wadham Trading, Witches Knickers, Stuart Wilson Hairdressing.
-Peony has recently closed.
+The Arcade is the home to Sue Parkinson, Made by Bob Deli/Restaurant, Oeno Wines, Wadham Trading, Witches Knickers and Stuart Wilson Hairdressing (now at the rear of the Corn Hall development).

 We have regular weekly events running in the Corn Hall as follows: